luna-negra/UDAS/README.md

 #### (1) Main
-The Main section displays the number of USB storage devices currently registered in Blacklist or Whitelist, and the status of UDAS-related service daemons.
+The Main section displays the number of USB storage devices currently registered in Blacklist or Whitelist, and the status of UDAS-related service daemons.<br>
 ![img_4.png](imgs/img_4.png)

 * UDAS-related service daemons include Detector and Listener.
-  If either of these services is not running, real-time detection of USB storage devices is not possible.
+  If either of these services is not running, real-time detection of USB storage devices is not possible.<br>
 ![img_5.png](imgs/img_5.png)

 #### (2) Management
-The Management section provides a list of USB storage devices registered in Blacklist or Whitelist and offers deletion functionality.
+The Management section provides a list of USB storage devices registered in Blacklist or Whitelist and offers deletion functionality.<br>
 ![img_6.png](imgs/img_6.png)

 #### (3) Settings
-The Settings section provides UDAS service startup management and other settings management functions.
+The Settings section provides UDAS service startup management and other settings management functions.<br>
 ![img_7.png](imgs/img_7.png)

 * UDAS Detector Daemon: Used to start/stop the Detecting service.
 (Requires sudo privileges)